CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Examine_Data_Organization.md

 Includes data for land use observations (% green; 1997-2018), land use trend, expressed in a few different units, and the WQ trend (slope).
 Includes a couple of charts.
-Dos not shoe time to reach 76%
+Does not show time to reach 76%

 ### “LAND workbook”